 Employment and career planning is an important part of the curriculum at Hussian.
 Through the Office of Career Services, Hussian maintains active placement assistance.
 However, as with any other institution, the college cannot guarantee job placement.
-The success of placement will depend, to a great extent, on the students' initiative and artistic abilities shown in their portfolios.
-Every reasonable effort will be made to assist students in this portfolio preparation and to gain employment.
+The success of placement will depend, to a great extent, on the students' initiative, interviewing skill, and abilities shown and presented in their projects and/or portfolios.
+Essential information relating to job interviews and appointments, with emphasis on appearance, presentation, professional attitudes, assistance on applications, resume and personal promotional materials are comprehensively covered.
+Job opportunities are available to students, graduates, and alumni in good standing with the College by contacting the Career and Internship Placement Coordinator.
+Every reasonable effort will be made to assist students with gaining employment.